|Graduate & Professional School Fair

-- If I am lucky enough to get an interview, do you have any suggestions on how I should prepare?
+- If I am offered an interview, do you have any suggestions on how I should prepare?

-- Once I submit an application, is it OK to follow up with you?
-What date should I target?
+- Once I submit an application, how should I follow up with you?

-- How did you get started with the employer?
+- How did you get started with this employer?

-- Any suggestions/advice on additional experience I should gather before making application?
+- Do you have any suggestions/advice on additional experience I should gather before making application?